The website will be down for maintenance from 6:00 a.m. to noon CDT on Sunday, June 30.

 6. Completed conflict of interest online form

 Some leadership positions are elected at the AAFP National Conference of Family Medicine Residents and Medical Students.
-To run for one of these positions, you must attend the AAFP National Conference, be nominated for the position at either the Resident or Student Congress business session (National Congress of Family Medicine Residents or National Congress of Student Members), deliver a brief speech, and possibly participate in a question-and-answer session.
-The leadership positions that are elected at National Conference include:
+To run for one of these positions, you must attend the AAFP National Conference, be nominated for the position at either the Resident or Student Congress business sessions (National Congress of Family Medicine Residents or National Congress of Student Members), deliver a brief speech, and be prepared for a potential question-and-answer session.
+Review this Candidate Fact Sheet for details and helpful information.
+Leadership positions that are elected at National Conference include:

 • AAFP Board of Directors